Kinga Oktabska (b. 1995) is a visual artist from Wroclaw, Poland.

-The location of the space would allow her greater opportunities to communicate and include local residents in her work about the local area.
-She hopes to use the space as a platform for dialogue with local community members to inform her practice.
-As part of this, she is keen to run an event featuring talks with local historians about the lost heritage of Battersea and a drawing workshop with local residents to represent their memories of the area.
+The location of the space allows her greater opportunities to communicate and include local residents in her work about the local area.
+She uses the space as a platform for dialogue with local community members to inform her practice.
+As part of this, she wants to run an event featuring talks with local historians about the lost heritage of Battersea.
+Additionally, she hosts drawing workshops with local residents to represent their memories of the area.
+She also has run a ‘Silk and Rubble’ workshop exploring industrial heritage and the lost crafts of the Battersea Seashore.
 She would like to invite people to create a collaborative drawing and later make prints of it to give away in the form of postcards or posters.

 Studio Warming 15th December 2022